 - Development of Properties Under this segment, the Group categorises all its real estate properties under development which are acquired, developed and sold.
-It includes: - Residential and commercial properties whether completed or under development ("Residential and Commercial Projects") - Land and investment in land properties which are undeveloped, developed with or without infrastructure and the sale of such properties ("Land Projects"). - Leasing of Properties leasing and management of properties that the Group has retained as rental properties including commercial and residential units on its Master-Planned Communities for generating recurring revenues.
+It includes: - o Residential and commercial properties whether completed or under development ("Residential and Commercial Projects") - o Land and investment in land properties which are undeveloped, developed with or without infrastructure and the sale of such properties ("Land Projects"). - Leasing of Properties leasing and management of properties that the Group has retained as rental properties including commercial and residential units on its Master-Planned Communities for generating recurring revenues.

-All Other segments- the sale of furniture items is not a reportable segment, as it is not separately included in the report provided to CODM.
+All Other segments- the sale of luxury furniture items and project management & consulting are not reportable segments, as these are not separately included in the report provided to CODM or do not meet the criteria for quantitative threshold.
 The result of its operations is included in the "Other" column.